DeterminateSystems/macos-ephemeral/README.md

 1. Under `Wake options`, tick `Wake for Ethernet network administrator access`
 1. Under `Other options`, tick `Start up automatically after a power failure`

 Under `Profile Assignment`,
 click `+ Add Assignment`,
+select `Devices from specific Devices Group`, tick `Ephemeral CI`.

+Click `Save`.

+## Management Profile: Security & Privacy

+Our provisioning script uses SSH keys stored on an external volume to survive wipes.
+Apple widely prohibits programs from reading removable storage.
+This means Mosyle MDM agent cannot access removable media out of the box.

+This profile allows Mosyle to access removable storage.

+### Steps

+On the `Management` tab,
+on the left side under `Management Profiles`, select `Security & Privacy`, near the top of the screen select the `Privacy` tab click `Add new profile`.

+If the profile type isn't there, click `Activate New Profile Type`, search for it by name, click `Activate`, then click `Add new profile`.

+1. Name the profile `Allow Mosyle access to Removable Volumes`
+1. Tick `Install the Privacy Preferences Policy Control settings for the Mosyle Self-Service app to allow access to all necessary files and application data.`
+1. Next to `Allow {APP} to have access to`, select `Removable Volumes`

+Under `Profile Assignment`,
+click `+ Add Assignment`,